fafalone/WinDevLib/README.md

 You have 2 options for this:

 #### Via the Package Server
 twinBASIC has an online package server and WinDevLib is published on it.
-Open your project settings and scroll to the **Library References**, then click **Available Packages**.
-Add "Windows Development Library for twinBASIC v7.0.272" (or whatever the newest version is).
+Open your project settings and scroll to the **Library References** section, then click **Available Packages**.
+Add "Windows Development Library for twinBASIC v9.3.704" (or whatever the newest version is).
+For more details, including illustrations, [see this post](https://github.com/fafalone/WinDevLib/issues/9#issuecomment-1416767019).
 The other similar entry, "WinDevLib for Implements" contains `Implements` compatible versions of a small number of common interfaces not defined in a compatible way in the main project; you normally don't need this.
-For more details, including illustrations, [see this post](https://github.com/fafalone/WinDevLib/issues/9#issuecomment-1416767019).

 #### From a local file
 You can download the project from this repository and use the WinDevLib.twinpack file.
 Navigate to the same area as above, and click on the "Import from file" button.
 WinDevLib.twinproj is the source for the package, if you want to edit it.